britram/taps-transports/draft-ietf-taps-transports.md

 and the enabling of automatic address addition and deletion.
 Furthermore the peer can be given a hint for choosing its primary path.

-For the following SCTP protocol extensions the BSD Sockets API extension is defined in the document specifying the protocol extensions:
+A BSD Sockets API extension has been defined in the documents that specify the following SCTP protocol extensions:

 - the SCTP Stream Reconfiguration extension defined in {{RFC6525}}.
 The API allows to trigger the reset operation for incoming and